Venus: Transits

 A transit of Venus is the appearance of Venus in front of the Sun, during inferior conjunction.
 Since the orbit of Venus is slightly inclined relative to Earth's orbit, most inferior conjunctions with Earth, which occur every synodic period of 1.6 years, do not produce a transit of Venus.
 Consequently, Venus transits only occur when an inferior conjunction takes place during some days of June or December, when the orbits of Venus and Earth cross a straight line with the Sun.
 This results in Venus transiting above Earth in a sequence currently of 8 years, 105.5 years, 8 years and 121.5 years, forming cycles of 243 years.

 Historically, transits of Venus were important, because they allowed astronomers to determine the size of the astronomical unit, and hence the size of the Solar System as shown by Jeremiah Horrocks in 1639 with the first known observation of a Venus transit (after history's first observed planetary transit in 1631, of Mercury).

-Only seven Venus transits have been observed so far, since their occurrences were calculated in the 1621 by Johannes Kepler.
+Only seven Venus transits have been observed so far, since their occurrences were calculated in 1621 by Johannes Kepler.
 Captain Cook sailed to Tahiti in 1768 to record the third observed transit of Venus, which subsequently resulted in the exploration of the east coast of Australia.

-The latest pair was June 8, 2004 and June 5–6, 2012.
+The latest pair was 8 June 2004 and 5–6 June 2012.
 The transit could be watched live from many online outlets or observed locally with the right equipment and conditions.
 The preceding pair of transits occurred in December 1874 and December 1882.

-The next transit will occur in December 2117 and December 2125.
+The next transits will occur in December 2117 and December 2125.